 In the same book, Hwin (who has spent the entire book being bossed around by Aravis and Bree) proves she has more figurative balls than either of them when she takes one look at Aslan and offers herself up as his meal.

 Aslan's resurrection.
-If you don't have a lump in your throat either in the book where Aslan joyfully rumbles "Yes!
-It is more magic" or in the film where he's silhouetted by the sunrise, you're an incurable cynic.
+Readers will likely have a lump in their throats either in the book where Aslan joyfully rumbles "Yes!
+It is more magic" or in the film where he's silhouetted by the sunrise.

 As mentioned above, Aslan's resurrection and how Susan and Lucy run up to him to embrace him.

-The heroes are about to charge into (a seemingly hopless) battle.
+The heroes are about to charge into (a seemingly hopeless) battle.